Douglas A-4 Skyhawk: Israel

 The aircraft had a relatively low cost, a quarter of what a Phantom II cost, while carrying half of its payload.
 Israel purchased 217 A-4s, plus another 46 that were transferred from U.S. units in Operation Nickel Grass to compensate for large losses during the Yom Kippur War.
 The first deliveries took place in December 1967.
 Skyhawks promptly began to replace Dassault Ouragan and Dassault Mystère IV in IAF service, providing greater speed, range, and lift capacity in comparison to these older types.
 The first combat mission took place on 15 February 1968, attacking artillery and military bases along the border with Jordan.

-In the late 1960s and 1970s, IAF Skyhawks were the primary ground attack aircraft in the War of Attrition and the Yom Kippur War.
+In the late 1960s and 1970s, IAF Skyhawks were the primary ground-attack aircraft in the War of Attrition and the Yom Kippur War.
 During July 1969, in response to Egyptian shelling of Israeli positions in the Sinai Peninsula, air strikes were conducted against Egyptian missile sites.
 On 6 February 1970, Skyhawks attacked the Egyptian port of Gardaka, sinking a minelayer as a result.
 Furthermore, skirmishes between IAF Skyhawks and Arab aircraft of various sorts frequently occurred.
-In May 1970, an Israeli Skyhawk piloted by Col. Ezra Dotan shot down two MiG-17s over south Lebanon (one with unguided rockets, the other with 30 mm cannon fire) even though the Skyhawk's head-up display had no "air-to-air mode".
+In May 1970, an IAF Skyhawk piloted by Col. Ezra Dotan shot down two MiG-17s over south Lebanon (one with unguided rockets, the other with 30 mm cannon fire) even though the Skyhawk's head-up display had no "air-to-air mode".
 However, up to three Skyhawks were downed by Egyptian MiG-21s, plus two were downed by Soviet-piloted MiG-21s during the War of Attrition.